Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Kernel Properties

 \subsection{Moment-generating Function}

-Another closely related and useful quantity to consider is the moment-generating function $ M_{\Gamma} $ of the kernel $ K_{\Gamma} $ which can be used to compute the mean $ \vec{\mu}_{\Gamma} $ and covariance matrix $ \mat{\Sigma}_{\Gamma} $.
+Another closely related and useful quantity to consider is the moment-generating function $ M_{\Gamma} $ of the kernel $ K_{\Gamma} $ which can be used to compute its mean vector $ { \vec{\mu}_{\Gamma} \in \mathbb{R}^d } $ and its covariance matrix $ { \mat{\Sigma}_{\Gamma} \in \mathbb{R}^{d \times d} } $.
+Especially the insights about the magnitude of $ \mat{\Sigma}_{\Gamma} $ are crucial to define consistent density weights (see Section~\ref{sec:wlop_density_weights}) and an accurate CLOP approximation (see Section~\ref{sec:clop_kernel_approximation}).
 Although there is a direct connection to the characteristic function in terms of